Last Updated 2.17.25.

 Prologue

 This article is about the definition of climate change and how global heating (aka global warming) works.
-At the end of this article, you will find a link to a comprehensive four-part plan for what you can do to help manage climate change and global warming aka global heating.
+At the end of this article, you will find a link to a comprehensive four-part plan for what you can do to help manage climate change and global warming.

 To counterbalance these disruptive facts, in this article, you will also find a link to the many surprising benefits that you will experience as we work toward resolving this great challenge, opportunity, and evolutionary adventure.

-The not-for-profit Job One for Humanity organization is primarily a place focused on educating individuals and businesses on how to both survive and thrive through the soon-coming climate change and global warming consequences.
+The not-for-profit Job One for Humanity organization primarily educates individuals and businesses on surviving and thriving through the soon-coming climate change and global warming consequences.

 To formulate your own informed global warming opinions for what our future climate will look like, it is essential to know: